anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## BRSKI-CMP: Instantiation to CMP {#brski-cmp-instance}

-Note: Instead of referring to CMP as specified in {{RFC4210}} and {{I-D.ietf-lamps-cmp-updates}}, this document refers to the Lightweight CMP Profile
+Instead of referring to CMP
+as specified in {{RFC4210}} and {{I-D.ietf-lamps-cmp-updates}},
+this document refers to the Lightweight CMP Profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}} because